ahasan2912/problem-solving-B9-A4/README.md

-Assingment B9-A4 question and solution
+# Basic javascript problem and solution